 Thank you for your interest in buying my grain.
 Some of the grain I grew by myself and some were grown with Shane Hudlin as part of the Sonoma Grain Collaborative.
-We offer grain in wholesale and home-baker quantities.
+These grains are available as wholesale, retail at select locations that use fair labor practices, and a monthly subscription.
 Unfortunately, our shipping is limited to within the US.

 Wholesale quantities can be picked up or shipped.
 Customer pays for shipping and handling.
 Prices vary by variety.
 Please email me at firstname.lastname@example.org to place an order.

 Grist and Toll, Pasadena, CA — stone-milled flour (available at their store and online)

 The King’s Roost, Los Angeles, CA — wheat berries

 Bakers using my grain

 A Thousand Bites of Bread, Portland, OR — Community supported bread subscription

 Basecamp Bread, Oakland, CA — Grand Lake Farmers Market